Soccer - Australia see positives despite early exit in Russia

-MELBOURNE The Confederations Cup was a missed opportunity for Australia but the Socceroos should gain confidence from their improvement during the tournament in Russia, coach Ange Postecoglou has said.
+MELBOURNE (Reuters) - The Confederations Cup was a missed opportunity for Australia but the Socceroos should gain confidence from their improvement during the tournament in Russia, coach Ange Postecoglou has said.

 Australia bowed out with a 1-1 draw against Chile on Sunday, having needed a two-goal win to reach the semi-finals.
 Chile advanced to play Portugal for a spot in the final, with Germany taking on Mexico in the other semi-final.